-Fortress Financial Services, Inc., is the only significant tax resolution service provider located in Oregon.
+Fortress Tax Relief, is the only significant tax resolution service provider located in Oregon.

 The Oregon Department of Revenue requires attorneys and CPAs to be licensed in Oregon in order to represent taxpayers before the DOR.
 Fortress has multiple attorneys licensed by the Oregon.
 Since it is almost unheard of for out-of-state tax resolution service providers to have tax professionals licensed in Oregon, Fortress is your go-to if you owe Oregon Department of Revenue.